-Know your application capacity by performing necessary load time, stress testing so when user/traffic increase you know what infrastructure size you need.
+Know your application capacity by performing necessary load time, stress testing, so when user/traffic increases, you know what infrastructure size you need.

 The following stress test tools can help you to find out how much traffic your application infrastructure can handle.

 Check your website for SEO & Security

 I know you will do this anyway and you must!